roboptim/roboptim-core/CONTRIBUTING.md

 Contributions to RobOptim must be accompanied by a Contributor License Agreement.
-This is not a copyright **assignment**, it simply gives Google permission to use and redistribute your contributions as part of the project.
+This is not a copyright **assignment**, it simply gives us permission to use and redistribute your contributions as part of the project.

   * If you are an individual writing original source code and you're sure you